maxludden/supergene-v2/books/book01/md/chapter-0001.md

 The golden black beetle struggled and flipped over.
 Taking this opportunity, Han Sen pierced his dagger into a white mark on its belly and turned it sharply.
 The golden black beetle suddenly stopped moving.

-> "Sacred-Blood Creature Black Beetle Killed.
-Beast Soul of Sacred-Blood Black Beetle Gained.
-Eat the Flesh of Sacred-Blood Black Beetle to Gain 0 to 0 Geno Points Randomly."
+> "Sacred-Blood creature Black Beetle killed.
+Beast soul of Sacred-Blood Black Beetle gained.
+Eat the flesh of Sacred-Blood Black Beetle to gain zero to ten geno points randomly."